dzvilius/synth-band-website/README.md

 **_"As a fan, I want to listen to band music, so that I can hear the latest tracks."_**

 - As a fan, I want to open the album, so that I can start playing the track.
-  - [x] Get the 'Bandcamp' widget embed code
+  - [x] Bandcamp embed code
   - [x] Should be flexible size (responsive)
-  - [ ] Test for play back on multiple devices
+  - [ ] Test playback on multiple devices
 - As a fan, I want to view the list of albums, so that I can choose which one to listen.
-  - [x] Get the 'Bandcamp' widget embed code
+  - [x] Bandcamp embed code
-  - [x] Create a list of widget items using Bootstrap grid css
+  - [x] List of items using Bootstrap grid
   - [x] Should be flexible size (responsive)
-  - [ ] Test layout and widget sizes on multiple devices
+  - [ ] Test layout and size on multiple devices

 **_"As a fan, I want to purchase music tracks, so that I can support my favourite band."_**

 - As a fan, I want to open the album, so that I can click on the Buy Now link.
-  - [x] Get the 'Bandcamp' widget embed code
+  - [x] Bandcamp embed code
   - [x] Should be flexible size (responsive)
-  - [x] Make sure it links to and opens the correct album on the Bandcamp site
+  - [x] Buy link opens the album on Bandcamp site
-  - [ ] Test purchase process on multiple devices
+  - [ ] Test buying process on multiple devices

 **_"As a fan, I want to check tour dates, so that I know when they are coming to town."_**

 - As a fan, I want to view the list of tour dates, so that I can pick a date.
   - [x] Custom HTML & CSS
-  - [x] Display the tour date and venue
+  - [x] Display the tour date and the venue
   - [x] Mobile layout option
-  - [x] Tablet and Up layout option
+  - [x] Tablet and larger layout option
   - [ ] Test layout on multiple devices
 - As a fan, I want to buy tickets to the event, so that I can see my favourite band.
-  - [x] Display the button with 'Buy Ticket' text
+  - [x] Display the button with 'Buy' text
-  - [x] Open new tab on button click
+  - [x] On button click open a new tab
-  - [x] Custom button CSS styling
+  - [x] Custom button styling
-  - [x] The button should link to '#' for demo purpose
+  - [x] The button should link to #
   - [ ] Test the Buy button on multiple devices

 **_"As a fan, I want to view photos, so that I can see cool moments of the band."_**

 - As a fan, I want to view the list of photos, so that I see what they are up to lately.
-  - [x] Get the latest photography from Instagram
+  - [x] Latest photography from Instagram
   - [x] Grid of photos using Bootstrap
-  - [ ] Check layout and responsiveness on multiple devices
+  - [ ] Check the layout and responsiveness on multiple devices
 - As a fan, I want to open the photo, so that I can see more details.
   - [x] Link each photo to the original source of the photo
   - [x] Open each photo in new tab